bluecontract/blue-js/libs/language/README.md

 For more detailed information, refer to the [Blue Language documentation](https://github.com/bluecontract/blue-language-java).

+## Changelog

+The [Changelog](https://github.com/bluecontract/blue-js/blob/main/CHANGELOG.md) is regularly updated to reflect what's changed in each new release.

 ## Contributing

 We welcome contributions!
 Please read our [Contributing Guide](https://github.com/bluecontract/blue-js/blob/main/CONTRIBUTING.md) to learn about how you can contribute.